 My darling husband loves a delicious cannoli every once and a while and occasionally I like to make him some of his favorite treats, so cannoli it is.

 Homemade Cannoli Filling

-I did not make the cannoli shells.
+I did not make these cannoli shells but do have a great recipe for cannoli shells.
 I found them online and I've also used these ones and these mini cannoli shells too.
 I recommend them all.
 I just need to say that the shells are just as delicious as the cannoli filling.
 I did dip the edges of some of the shells in melted chocolate and left some of the others plain.